Lighthouses of Venezuela: Caribbean Islands

 Los Monjes Islands Lighthouses

 The Los Monjes Islands are three small islands in the mouth of the Gulf of Venezuela about 50 km (30 mi) off the Colombian coast.
 The islands are barren and uninhabited.
-For administration they are included among the Dependencias Federales (Federal Dependencies), the territory that encompasses the many small Caribbean islands belonging to Venezuela.
+Colombia claimed the islands for many years but surrendered its claim to Venezuela in 1952.
+The Venezuelan Navy maintains a small outpost on the largest island.

 #Monjes del Sur (1)

 1952.
 Inactive since 2003.
 This was an approx. 11 m (36 ft) round stone tower with gallery, painted with red and white horizontal bands.
 At some point the lantern was removed and the light was displayed from a short mast.
-Venezuela built this lighthouse after Colombia issued a claim to the island.
 The old lighthouse has apparently been demolished.
 ARLHS VEN-034.

 Monjes del Sur (2)

 2003 (station established 1952).
 Active; focal plane 87 m (285 ft); white flash every 10.6 s.
 13 m (42 ft) round rubblestone tower with lantern and gallery, painted white with a red horizontal band, attached to a 1-story service building.
 This station is staffed by the Venezuelan Navy.
-An OCHINA photo is at right, Trabas has Capt.
-Peter's closeup photo, Jesus Nones has a closeup photo, Wikimedia has a distant view by Rainer Radloff, and Bing has a satellite view.
+Trabas has Capt.
+Peter's closeup 2018 photo (seen at right), OCHINA posted a photo, Jesus Nones has a closeup 2017 photo, Wikimedia has a distant view by Rainer Radloff, and Google has a satellite view.
 The light guides vessels entering the Gulf of Venezuela from the Caribbean Sea.
 Nones's view from the lighthouse shows how the two southernmost Monjes del Sur islets have been joined by a causeway and developed as a military outpost.
 Located at the summit of Los Monjes del Sur.
 Accessible only by boat.
 Site and tower closed; landing on the island requires permission of the navy.
 ARLHS-013; Admiralty J6270; NGA 16852.

 Islas de las Aves Lighthouses